virtualelephant/Project-SignalWave/INSTALL.md

 ## Install local CodeLlama AI Model

-Having a local model to run internally and then train based off the type of projects and coding I am working on is a good exercise is learning more about AI models and what it takes to writes agents, interfaces, etc. Using Grok, I've built a backend that leverages the CodeLlama-7B model (https://huggingface.co/codellama/CodeLlama-7b-hf).
-The frontend then provides a way of interacing the AI model to write code.

 ***This is currently a WIP and modifications may be required***

+Having a local model to run internally and then train it based off the type of projects and coding I am working on is a good exercise is learning more about AI models and what it takes to writes agents, interfaces, etc. Using Grok, I've built a backend that leverages the CodeLlama-7B model (https://huggingface.co/codellama/CodeLlama-7b-hf).
+The frontend then provides a way of interacting with the AI model to write code.

 To build the containers required: